lukehb/137-clustering/README.md

 # 137-clustering
+A module for [TrajSuite](https://github.com/lukehb/TrajSuite).
 A Java repository of some clustering algorithms.